 Partial purification of inhibitor

 The inhibitory activity of the crude extract indicates that the Vigna seeds contain proteinacious trypsin inhibitors.
-Therefore to identify the inhibitory protein, partial purification was carried out by using DEAE cellulose column.
+Therefore, to identify the inhibitory protein, partial purification was carried out by using DEAE cellulose column.
 The bound protein was eluted as a single peak with phosphate buffer pH 7.8.
 The advantage of using this step was the exclusive binding of only the inhibitor forms and removal of other contaminants.
 Incresed NaCl concentration induced dissociation results in the release of inhibitor from DEAE cellulose.
-Specific inhibitory activity of purified VPTI was 1074 TIU/mL and VPCI was 534.8 CIU/mL.
-The purification is summarised in (Table 1) .
-The inhibitory protein bonded to DEAE coloumn at pH 7.8 showed that the net charge on protein is anionic.
+Specific inhibitory activity of purified VPTI was 1074 TIU/mL, and VPCI was 534.8 CIU/mL.
+The purification is summarised in Table 1.
+The inhibitory protein bonded to DEAE column at pH 7.8 showed that the net charge on protein is anionic.

 Isoform detection